Blonder Tongue Audio Baton

-Blonder Tongue Audio Baton (sometimes spelled Blondertongueaudiobaton) is the debut studio album by Swirlies, released on CD, LP and cassette.
-The majority of the album was recorded in the summer of 1992 at Q Division Studios, Boston with engineer/co-producer Rich Costey.
+Blonder Tongue Audio Baton (sometimes spelled Blondertongueaudiobaton) is the debut full-length studio album by Swirlies, released in 1993.
+The band recorded the majority of the album in the summer of 1992 at Q Division Studios, Boston with engineer/co-producer Rich Costey.
 It is possibly their best-known and most critically praised work, with many critics citing it as a "lo-fi" answer to My Bloody Valentine's Loveless.
-AllMusic calls it "a mainstay of early-'90s indie music."
-In 2016, Pitchfork ranked the album at number 11 on its list of the 50 best shoegaze albums of all time.
+AllMusic would later call it "a mainstay of early-'90s indie music," and in 2016 Pitchfork ranked the album at number 11 on its list of the 50 best shoegaze albums of all time.

 Background

 Swirlies began work on Blonder Tongue Audio Baton after signing to Taang!
 Records in the summer of 1992 and compiling the EP, What To Do Abut Them.
 The band booked time at Q Division Studios with engineer/co-producer Rich Costey to record a dozen songs that the group had been playing live for the past two years.
 At Q Division Swirlies made use of the studio's collection of vintage keyboards, including Mellotron and Moog synthesizers, to widen the palette of sounds they'd previously created as a guitar-bass-drums indie rock group.
 Drummers Kevin March and Mark Rivers from Boston bands Dambuilders and Cavedogs were brought on for most of the album's tracks as Swirlies founding drummer Ben Drucker only played on two songs during the Q Division recording session.
-A different arrangement of the band's 1992 single, "Park the Car (by the Side of the Road)" (named for a song lyric by The Smiths) was recorded but scrapped in favor of the earlier version.
+A different arrangement of the band's 1992 single, "Park the Car (by the Side of the Road)" (named for a song lyric by the Smiths) was recorded but scrapped in favor of the earlier version.
 Singer/guitarists Damon Tutunjian and Seana Carmody also recorded the songs "His Life of Academic Freedom" and "Wait Forever" at home on 4-track cassette, and artist Ron Regé, Jr. contributed between-song soundbites as he had on the group's prior EP.

+A spoken word interlude appears as a hidden track at the end of the album (or at the end of side one of its vinyl edition) featuring a conversation about the defensive capabilities of moths to ward off predators.
+The speaker relates about a science documentary he had watched and marvels as to how scientists were adapting the defensive secretions of moths to be used in antiviral medicines for humans, much as those that would be developed for vaccines against coronavirus three decades later.
+The recording is accompanied by a backmasked track by Boston noise rock band Madbox and Lou Barlow's solo project Sentridoh.

-The album is named after an obscure and expensive audio graphic equalizer, made by Blonder Tongue Labs from 1959–61, which was used extensively while tracking the album.
+The album takes its name from an obscure and expensive audio graphic equalizer, made by Blonder Tongue Labs from 1959–61, which was used extensively while tracking the album.
 Taang!
 Records released the album in February 1993 and the band toured to support it.